Binding Financial Agreements & Asset Planning

 Common to all types of binding financial agreements is a statutory requirement that each party has obtained legal advice independently of the other party to the agreement, and had the implications of signing the Binding Financial Agreement fully explained to them.
 Without a solicitors certifiate for each spouse the agreement is invalid.

 - A Binding Financial Agreement (BFA) is created at a time when you are not angry or upset and so there is maximum goodwill from each party to the other.

 - Having a BFA in place ensures each party is clear on how the assets will be divided up in the event that a separation occurs.

-- Having a BFA in place can also eliminate the need for the parties to resolve the allocation of assets via the court system.
+- Having a BFA in place should eliminate the need for the spouses to resolve the allocation of assets in the court system.